Exponential decay of random correlations for random Anosov systems mixing on fibers

 \section{Abstract}

-In this paper, we study the statistical property of Anosov systems driven by an external force.
-We show that the random Anosov system mixing on fibers together with the unique random SRB measure has exponential decay of (quenched) random correlations for H\"older observables by using the Birkhoff cone method.
+In this paper, we study the statistical property of Anosov systems on surface driven by an external force.
+By utilizing the Birkhoff cone method, we show that if the systems on surface satisfying the Anosov and topological mixing on fibers property, then the quenched random correlation for H\"older observables with respect to the unique random SRB measures decays exponentially.

 \parskip 10pt